 Staying connected while traveling is a necessity these days, whether you need to monitor work or just need data to navigate a new place.

-Here’s why Google Fi is the best option.
+Here’s our review of why Google Fi is the best option.

 It’s safe to say that Google Fi isn’t quite like other cell phone service providers.

 Rather than running its own network of cell phone towers, Google Fi piggybacks on the networks of T-Mobile, Sprint, and U.S. Cellular in the U.S. to keep you connected at home.
 The result is 5G connectivity across much of the U.S., and a 4G connection elsewhere.

 There are just a few pockets where domestic service is weak, including much of Alaska.
 But even in Hawaii, you can expect a strong 5G signal.

 Google Fi also offers coverage in more than 200 countries or territories and counting.
 Check out the full list of countries, and you’ll see that every major destination (and many of the smaller, less-touristed spots) is covered, from Albania to Zambia.

 Very few countries don’t make the list: Cuba, Lebanon, Iran, and Syria won’t have coverage, nor will many small island nations in the South Pacific and many East African countries like Somalia, Ethiopia, and Eritrea.

 Safe to say, you’ll likely have coverage no matter where you’re heading.
 And it will almost always be at blazing fast 5G or 4G speeds, which means you can also easily use your phone as a hotspot to connect via laptop when you need it.

 One note: Google gets mixed reviews for its actual cellular phone service – especially when abroad.
 In our experience, Google Fi is best for international data connectivity.
 If that’s your primary concern, you’ll probably be thrilled with Google Fi.
 If you’re making a ton of phone calls during your travels, you may want to think twice about switching.